RyKaj/Documentation/Agile/Terminology.md

 **Continuous Integration**: The automated integration of work done into an increment of potential release quality.
 See also continuous delivery, continuous deployment.

 **Cross Functional**: The quality of a team which allows them to complete work-in-progress by themselves, and without recourse to skills or resources outside the team.
 Compare with Skills Silo.

+**Cost of Delay (COD)**: A way to communicate the impact of time on the outcomes to achieve.
+It is a direct lost of the companies accrued by failing to delivery value to the customers.
+> Formula: Total COD = Lost Cost + Peak Reduction Cost

 ### D